Get your MA degree! Make your choice, do not squander this opportunity

 - A copy of your passport or official ID (only the page(s) showing your name, picture, and passport number)

 - A formal photo (one of the formats: JPEG (.jpg), TIFF (.tif), BITMAP (.bmp), PNG (.png), GIF (.gif); min. size is 236 x 295 pixels).

 Only documents in Polish, English, German, Russian or Ukrainian are accepted without an authorized translation into Polish.

-There are two intakes per academic year: till the end of October and till the end of March.
+There are two intakes per academic year: until the end of October and until the end of March.
 There is no requirement of sending us a proof of English language proficiency.
 However, if you have one please send it in the application package.

 Because of the above, all the accepted candidates are supposed to bring along and submit at ICBS the originals of their Bachelor’s diplomas (together with the transcripts).
 The Admissions Committee and the administration of the Interdisciplinary Centre for Business Studies are always very positively predisposed to all candidates.
 We do help them complete all the required documents and pass successfully the admissions procedure.

-This Master’s degree programme is offered in partnership with the Citadel School of Business (USA).
+This Master’s degree program is offered in partnership with the Citadel School of Business (USA).